Bayt al-Mal (Hezbollah)

 Hezbollah Bayt al-Mal, AKA Hezbollah Bayt al-Mal Lil Muslimeen, is a Hezbollah-controlled organization that performs financial services for the organization.
 In Arabic, the term is used as "House of Money."

-Bayt al-Mal operates under the direct supervision of Hezbollah Secretary General Hasan Nasrallah.
+Bayt al-Mal operates under the direct supervision of Hezbollah Secretary General Naim Qassem.
 As Hezbollah's main financial body, Bayt al-Mal serves as a bank, creditor, and investment arm for Hezbollah.
 Husayn al-Shami is the head of Bayt al-Mal.